pdf-raku/PDF-Grammar-raku/README.md

 In most cases, the node type corresponds to the name of the rule or token that was used to construct the node.

 This AST representation is used extensively throughout the PDF tool-chain.
-For example, as an intermediate format by `CSS::Writer` for reserialization.
+For example, as an intermediate format by `PDF::Writer` for reserialization.

 For reference, here is a list of all AST node types: